jeco123/my-canal-plus-app/README.md

+## Technical choices
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+No redux architecture has been implemented in this version of this app.
+However, As the application grows, the implementation of a REDUX architecture seems to be interesting.
+Indeed, this type of architecture allows a better separation of concerns as well as a unidirectional data flow.

+I did not implement the ability to access the details of a movie.
+I had the idea to implement this functionality as Netflix do ie without modal dialog or pop up but extending a place holder under the image gallery.
+This implementation seems to me interesting for the user experience.
+But for this fonctionnality i need more time.
+(2d)

+The moviedb lib for nodejs has been used for the api queries instead of axio for ex.
+It was simple to use and chain operations is possible.

+I did not used any ui framework but only the embeded flex functionality.

+I try to do my best to respect some responsive aspects of the layout.
+However, some bugs (playing with the resizing of the browser window) need to be fixed.

+I really hope that you'll enjoy my work.
+I really enjoyed working with the ReactJS lib.
+I forgot how it's more simple & accessible as Angular2 & even ViewJS.

+Jérôme.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).